 As a WBENC, nationally-certified, woman-owned business enterprise, Amalia’s mission aims to help individuals and organizations of all sizes understand Latin American culture by bridging the awareness gap and developing a broader understanding and appreciation of cultural nuances as a sought-after inspirational speaker, bilingual brand ambassador, culinary consultant, and gourmet-experiences chef.

 She is a graduate of Le Cordon Bleu and the National Speakers Association Speaker’s Academy with a Masters in International Business from St. Louis University and an alumna of the Cornell University-Bank of America Women’s Entrepreneurship Program.
 Amalia is co-founder and chief board advisor of Women Entrepreneurs of Minnesota (WeMN.org), a 501(c)6 nonprofit fostering women’s entrepreneurship through mentoring and leadership education.
 She has mentored many aspiring women business owners.

 Clients and Partners

 Amalia’s clients and partners include Fortune 100-500 companies, professional organizations, nonprofits, colleges, universities, and schools in the Twin Cities and beyond.
-She has worked with Crystal Farms as a brand ambassador for their first line of Hispanic cheeses as well as with the Minnesota Department of Agriculture’s Beef Council.
+She has worked with Crystal Farms as brand ambassador for their first line of Hispanic cheeses as well as with the Minnesota Department of Agriculture’s Beef Council.
 She has been a consultant to General Mills’ Betty Crocker Kitchen and Que Rica Vida and Kroger.
-She works with Sabrosura Foods as a brand consultant and presents regularly at corporations.
+She works with Sabrosura Foods as brand consultant and presents regularly at corporations.
 Her Signature Hispanic Heritage Month speaking events have established Amalia as a Latin cuisine and culture ambassador nationwide.

 Learn more about Amalia: